 An agricultural experiment near Houston, Texas may make greenhouses obsolete.
 Plants are being grown in?

-An agricultural experiment near Houston, Texas may make greenhouses obsolete.
+Background: An agricultural experiment near Houston, Texas may make greenhouses obsolete.
 Plants are being grown in hydroponic bubbles with temperature controlled air currents supporting the bubble.
 In a one-and-a-half-acre tract on the farm 25,000 tomato plants are sheltering under the bubble, which is the largest of its type in the world.

 "Hydroponic" means that the plants are grown in water rather than in soil.
 They root in gravel and are automatically fed three times a day with a scientifically prepared water solution containing natural nutrients.
 Fruit is consistent in size and shape and only one sixth of the land and water required for conventional outdoor farming is needed.